keystonejs/keystone-5/docs/guides/road-map.md

 # Roadmap

-> **Warning:** Keystone 5 has officially moved into active maintenance mode, but you can still use it in production.
-Checkout our [roadmap](http://keystonejs.com/roadmap) for the latest Keystone to see where we’re heading.
+> **Warning:** Keystone 5 has officially moved to maintenance only.
+For the latest release of Keystone please visit the [Keystone website](http://next.keystonejs.com/).